1 of 20

 2. Click the Save button.

-Now, you’ll be able to analyze the behavior of the edge functions debugging process through the logs sent to your configured data streaming.
+Now, you’ll be able to analyze the behavior of the edge functions debugging process through the logs sent to your configured stream.